 Edward Gibbon and James Madison both noted how liberties in Rome were among the victims of its growing empire.
-Is our society facing a similar problem, given what some public figures have said ab

 The Constitution grants the freedom of speech to every citizen.
 Journalists value it more than anything else.
 Should the freedom of speech be unlimited?
 Would unlimited freedom of speech do more good or bad to our society?
 Would limited freedom of speech impact the monitoring power of news media and therefore threaten our society?
 John and Ken discuss the philosophy behind the freedom of speech with Geoff Stone from the University of Chicago Law School.